 WA Day event invitations can be downloaded from the Resources section of this kit.

 Other ideas to celebrate WA Day at your school

 Here are some suggestions of ways you can celebrate WA Day in your classroom in support of your WA Day whole school assembly:

 Lift lessons to another level

-Download from this kit lesson plans and resources aligned to the WA Curriculum for Years 3 to 6 to engage your students in what it means to be Western Australian and promote a sense of community.
+Download lesson plans and resources aligned to the WA Curriculum for Years 3 to 6 from the Department of Education’s Connect Resources site to engage your students in what it means to be Western Australian and promote a sense of community.

 Organise a WA Day art show

 Invite a local Aboriginal artist to create artworks with students, providing an opportunity to share stories and learn more about Aboriginal culture.
 Showcase the art at your WA Day assembly or morning tea.